 Adipose Tissue Exosome Research and Application

-Human adipose tissue is classified according to specific storage areas, structural organization, cell size, and biological function: white adipose tissue (including visceral white adipose tissue, subcutaneous white adipose tissue), brown adipose tissue, and beige adipose tissue.
+• Human adipose tissue is classified according to specific storage areas, structural organization, cell size, and biological function: white adipose tissue (including visceral white adipose tissue, subcutaneous white adipose tissue), brown adipose tissue, and beige adipose tissue.
 In contrast to visceral adipose tissue, subcutaneous white adipose tissue, and brown adipose tissue are capable of promoting metabolism.
 Adipose tissue contains adipose-derived mesenchymal stem cells that can differentiate into a variety of cells, and adipose tissue grafts developed on this basis are widely used as candidates for physiological studies and human reconstructive surgery.
 Adipose exosomes are important members of the exosome family, secreted from adipocytes, and have been shown to play major roles in tissue regeneration, oxidative stress, immune regulation, and many other aspects.
-Several classic research concepts for adipose tissue exosome applications are highlighted below for reference.

-White adipose tissue exosomes have been screened as candidate markers of obesity and its comorbidities.
-Researchers extracted adipose tissue exosomes from obese and lean populations and analyzed the differences in overall features and protein profiles between the two by characterization and mass spectrometry, finding that half of the proteins were identical in exosomes from visceral tissue and subcutaneous fat, while obese visceral adipose tissue exosomes were enriched for more obesity-related adipokines.
-Classification of these differential protein data according to biological function showed that obese visceral adipose tissue exosomes exhibited enrichment of proteins associated with adipose tissue inflammation and insulin resistance, such as TGF-β1, CAVN1, CD14, thrombospondin-1, AHNAK, etc. Further SWATH analysis screened candidate exosomal molecular markers of morbid obesity from differential proteins featuring decreased syntenin 1 and elevated TGF-β1 and mimecan, facilitating clinical quantification and diagnosis.
+White adipose tissue exosomes have been identified as potential markers for obesity and its comorbidities.
+Researchers extracted exosomes from obese and lean individuals, analyzing their overall characteristics and protein profiles through characterization and mass spectrometry.
+They found that half of the proteins were identical between visceral and subcutaneous fat exosomes, but obese visceral adipose tissue exosomes were enriched with obesity-related adipokines.
+Functional classification revealed that these exosomes had increased proteins associated with inflammation and insulin resistance, such as TGF-β1 and CAVN1.
+Further SWATH analysis identified candidate molecular markers of morbid obesity, highlighting decreased syntenin 1 and increased TGF-β1 and mimecan, aiding in clinical quantification and diagnosis.

 The key to studying the function of adipose tissue exosome-mediated intercellular communication is to verify the presence of shared cell membrane components between the two cell types and the exosomes delivering proteins within them.
 After several weeks of transplantation of adipose tissue labeled with cell membranes into the host fat pad, detection of fluorescently labeled signals in adipocytes at the transplantation site allows analysis of the exchange of membrane components between adipocytes and other cell types in the tissue.
 Before the co-cultivation of adipocytes with other cells, knockdown of target genes in recipient cells, detection of target protein signals in recipient cells, as well as setting up an exosome biogenesis inhibitor as a negative control, allows in vitro analysis of intercellular molecular transfer based on exosome mechanisms.
 The isolated adipose tissue exosomes were then profiled for density, morphology, particle size, vesicle markers, mass spectrometry, and target protein assays to dissect exosome components associated with signal transduction potential.